Research

 How should an expert send forecasts to maximize her payoff given that she has to pass a calibration test?
 We consider a dynamic game where an expert sends probability forecasts to a decision-maker.
 The decision-maker, based on past outcomes, verifies the claims of the expert using the calibration test.
 We find the optimal forecasting strategy by reducing the dynamic game in terms of a static persuasion problem for the class of stationary ergodic processes.
 We characterize the value of expertise by showing that an informed expert can achieve the best outcome in the persuasion problem, while an uninformed expert can only achieve the uninformative outcome.
 We also compare the calibration test and regret minimization as heuristics for decision-making.
 We show that an expert can always guarantee the calibration benchmark and in some instances, she can guarantee strictly more. -

-Are Bayesian persuasion outcomes efficient? (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)
+When Does Communication Lead to Efficiency? (with Itai Arieli, Yakov Babichenko and Rann Smorodinsky)

 Abstract